Updating SL1

 This section provides an overview of the System Updates page, detailed steps for performing an SL1 upgrade, and detailed steps on upgrading MariaDB, upgrading PowerPacks, and performing reboots.

-As of 12.2.0, SL1 can be deployed only on Oracle Linux 8 (OL8) operating systems.
-If you are upgrading from a version of SL1 prior to 12.1.1 that does not already run on OL8, you must first upgrade to SL1 12.1.1 and then convert to OL8 before upgrading to SL1 12.2.0.
+As of version 12.2.0, SL1 can be deployed only on Oracle Linux 8 (OL8) operating systems.
+If you are upgrading from a version of SL1 prior to 12.1.1 that does not already run on OL8, you must first upgrade to SL1 12.1.1 or 12.1.2 and then convert to OL8 before upgrading to SL1 12.2.0 or later.

-Depending on the version of SL1 that you are currently running, you might be required to upgrade to one or more earlier versions of SL1 before you can upgrade to 12.2.0.
+Depending on the version of SL1 that you are currently running, you might be required to upgrade to one or more earlier versions of SL1 before you can upgrade to 12.2.0 or later.

-For more information about supported upgrade paths, see the upgrade notes included in the SL1 release notes as well as the OL8 Conversion Resource Center on the ScienceLogic Support portal, which includes links to numerous resources such as the Oracle Linux 8 Conversion Guide.
-The conversion guide includes prerequisites, instructions for converting to OL8 for all deployment types, FAQs, and other helpful information to walk you through the OL8 conversion process.
+For more information about supported upgrade paths, see the upgrade notes included in the SL1 release notes for the release you want to upgrade to as well as the OL8 Conversion Resource Center on the ScienceLogic Support portal, which includes links to numerous resources such as the Oracle Linux 8 Conversion Guide.
+The conversion guide includes prerequisites, full instructions for converting to OL8 for all deployment types, FAQs, and other helpful information to walk you through the OL8 conversion process.

 If you take no action before October 31, 2024, all older SL1 systems with OL7 will continue to run, but ScienceLogic will not support them, and the systems might not be secure.